tlevine/dada.pink/disseminate/tu-delft.rst

 The final version of this application includes private things like reference letters and an applicant number.
 These are in a private repository at `safe:git/delft-application`.

+Inquisitive

+* Find out how to make sure that someone reads the invitation letter.

 Digital

 * Tidy up my CV